gwacter-zz/sdn-workshop/exercises/01-getting-started.md

 # Mininet/Openflow

 #PreLab Setup,
-open the VM located at /local/scratch/sdn-workshop in VirtualBox
+open the VM located at /local/scratch/Mininet-VM in VirtualBox
->VirtualBox mininet.ovf

 Log in with the username and password mininet